Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Problem Definition and Preliminaries

 \section{Problem Definition and Preliminaries}

 We consider the setting of publishing a stream of real values under differential privacy (DP).
 The length of the stream could be unbounded.
-And one wants to compute the aggregated estimates (e.g., prefix-sum and moving average) of the values.
-For instance, in~\cite{ndss:perrier2019private}, the authors gave an example of estimating average commute time in real-time where the stream consists of commute times of trips made by passengers.
+Due to the constraint of DP, it is unrealistic to make sure every single reading of the stream {is} accurate.
+So{, so} the goal is to ensure the aggregated estimates {are} accurate.